 Do you want to skip the read and get right to my top picks?
-The best eCommerce platforms for most people is Squarespace.
+The best eCommerce platforms for most people is Shopify.

 With much of the world moving from brick-and-mortar retail to the online marketplace, eCommerce platforms have played a role in enabling entrepreneurs and business owners to stay relevant throughout the pandemic and create a strong and lasting presence in the digital arena.